kpwhri/heartsteps/data-export/readme.txt

 >> pip3 install -r heartsteps/data-export/requirements_export.txt

 3. The HeartSteps code directory, database credentials and output directories are specified in config.yaml.
+If following the instruction above exactly, no config changes are needed.
+Use the commands below to run different exports.
+The debug mode for code testing.
+This exports data for two users only.

+To run only the weekly export in debug mode (limits to first 2 users):
+  >> cd ~/heartsteps/data-export
+  >> python3 run.py weekly -d

 To run all exports in debug mode (limits to first 2 users):
   >> cd ~/heartsteps/data-export
   >> python3 run.py weekly daily minute -d

-To run only the weekly export in debug mode (limits to first 2 users):
+To run only the weekly export for all users:
   >> cd ~/heartsteps/data-export
-  >> python3 run.py weekly -d
+  >> python3 run.py weekly

 To run all exports for all users:
   >> cd ~/heartsteps/data-export
   >> python3 run.py run.py weekly daily minute

-To run only the weekly export for all users:
-  >> cd ~/heartsteps/data-export
-  >> python3 run.py weekly

-4. For information on developing new exports see dev_guide.txt
+4. For information on developing new exports see dev-guide.txt